facts about medici family

 In 1569, Cosimo I de’ Medici became the first Grand Duke of Tuscany, raising the Medici family from Florentine rulers to Tuscan nobility.

-Before this, Cosimo was known for his leadership in Florence and his role in expanding the Medici political dynasty.
+Previously, Cosimo was recognized for his leadership in Florence and his contributions to expanding the Medici political dynasty.

 By gaining this new title, Cosimo I secured greater political power and influence across Tuscany.

-As many historical sources show, this move helped the Medici family become even more prominent in European Renaissance politics and culture.
+As numerous historical sources demonstrate, this move significantly enhanced the Medici family’s prominence in European Renaissance politics and culture.

 15. The Medici were patrons of the famous Medici Chapel in Florence.